wrmack/Profile-browser/README.md

 ## Limitations
 - will not handle `http://` (must be a `https://` webid)
-- when examing triple format, it is possible to edit the triple object; when Save is pressed the app will attemmpt to authenticate the user but a patched solid server is required for this
+- when examining triple format, it is possible to edit the triple object; when Save is pressed the app will attemmpt to authenticate the user but a patched solid server is required for this
+- cannot use the browser to register for an account